 There are different ways to put all this information below the image and none is better than another; it is mainly a question of aesthetics.

 However, signature and numbers are always written with a pencil.

-A few useful links to end this chapter:
+A few useful links to end this chapter about relief printing:

-- The Art Department Directory lists many sites dedicated to printmaking.
+- The Art Department Directory lists many sites dedicated to printmaking and relief printing.

 - Polymetaal has everything you need to be a printmaker, with pages in English and a list of retailers in different countries.

 - The Art List has art contests, competitions and opportunities for visual artists.